testcontainers/testcontainers-go/docs/modules/mysql.md

 ### Set Image

 By default, the image used is `mysql:8`.
-If you need to use a different image, you can use `WithImage` option.
+If you need to use a different image, you can use `testcontainers.WithImage` option.

 <!--codeinclude-->
 [Custom Image](../../modules/mysql/mysql_test.go) inside_block:withConfigFile